About the Department

 - working with the federal government and other state and territory governments on national reforms.

-DPC is made up of six groups
+DPC is made up of five groups

 The Commercial and Economic Group is responsible for economic development, infrastructure, planning, land use and resources policies.

 The group works to improve productivity, ensure the best division of resources and help major projects.
 The group also supports on-time delivery against government goals and targets through benchmarking and performance reporting.